Top 5 UI/UX Design Agencies In The World — January 2022

 Clients: Amazon, Google, Slack, Facebook, Coca-Cola, Coinbase, UPS, Cisco

-IDEO is a user experience and digital product design agency that invented design thinking and human-centered design.
-They can design everything from user interfaces and physical products to entire organizations.
+IDEO is a user experience and digital design agency that invented design thinking and human-centered design.
+While they can design and build everything from user interfaces and products to entire organizations, their main focus is staying human-centered regardless of the work they do.

 Location: San Francisco, Palo Alto, NYC, Tokyo, Shanghai